mongodb/specifications/source/compression/OP_COMPRESSED.rst

     { ... , compression: [ "snappy", "zlib" ], ok: 1 }

-If the server has no compression algorithms in common with the client, it sends back an isMaster response without a compression field.
+If the server has no compression algorithms in common with the client, it sends back a handshake response without a compression field.
 Clients MAY issue a log level event to inform the user, but MUST NOT error.

 When MongoDB server receives a compressor it can support it MAY reply to any